Mar 20, 2026

 Your essays — specifically the weakest one.
 With limited time, don't try to improve everything equally.
 Read each essay out loud and identify the one that sounds most generic, most vague, or least like you.
 That's where your time goes.
 A single essay that doesn't work can sink an otherwise strong application.
 Fix the weakest link first.

-Program-specific connection.
+Program-specific connection represents the most critical element.
 The most common reason strong candidates get rejected is that their essays read like they could have been submitted to any top MBA program.
-In your final revision pass, go through each essay and ask: does this specifically reference why I want this program?
+In your final revision pass, go through each essay and ask whether it specifically references why you want this program.
 If you're applying to five schools, each school's essays should have specific, researched connections — faculty names, course names, clubs, centers, or programs that are genuinely relevant to your goals.

-Your recommendation letters.
-If your recommenders haven't submitted yet, follow up now — not with an anxious reminder, but with a specific offer to help.
+Your recommendation letters need immediate attention if your recommenders haven't submitted yet.
+Follow up now — not with an anxious reminder, but with a specific offer to help.
 Send them your resume, your goals statement, and two or three bullet points of specific examples you'd like them to reference.
 Make it as easy as possible for them to write something strong.
 Most recommenders want to help — they just need the raw material.

-Your resume.
-Read it one more time looking specifically for impact.
-Every bullet should answer the question: what changed because of what I did?
+Your resume deserves one final review focused specifically on impact.
+Every bullet should answer the question what changed because of what I did.
 Quantify wherever you haven't.
 Cut descriptions of responsibilities that don't reflect outcomes.
 A one-page resume that's dense with impact is better than one that's padded to fill the page.

 Stop rewriting essays from scratch.
 If you've been working on your essays for months, starting over in the final weeks is almost always a mistake.
 You're likely chasing a different idea of what the essay should be rather than improving what you have.
 Refine, don't restart.